machinateur/twig-context-tags/README.md

 {% tag 'some-context-tag', 'some-other-context-tag' %}
 ```

-This cen be used to collect all tags defined when parsing and saving them to a custom `Template` method at compile-time,
+This can be used to collect all tags defined when parsing and saving them to a custom `Template` method at compile-time,
  which in turn makes it possible to predict which context is required for the respective template at runtime,
  before rendering the actual contents.